ibm-cloud-docs/vpc/block_storage_vpc_manage_storage_limits.md

     >*"I expect to create these volumes within 90 days".*

 - **Provide a 90-day forecast of expected average capacity usage of these volumes.**
-    >*"I expect 25% of the volumes to be used in 30 days, 50 percent to be used in 60 days and 75% to be used in 90 days".*
+    >*"I expect 25% of the volumes to be used in 30 days, 50% to be used in 60 days and 75% to be used in 90 days".*
     >*"For secondary volumes, I expect to create 50% of the secondary volumes at less than 250 GB within 30 days and secondary volumes greater than 250 GB within 60 days."*

 - **Which volume profiles are used: general-purpose, 5iops-tier, 10iops-tier, custom, or sdp?**
-    >*"As an allow-listed customer, we request the capacity increase for `sdp` volumes."*.
+    >*"As an allow-listed customer, we request the capacity increase for `sdp` volumes."*

 Respond promptly to all questions and statements in your request.
 They're necessary for processing and approval.
 If some things are unclear, the support team contacts you to clarify your answers.
 {: important}